-Planetary Technologies (Planetary) focuses on ocean-based carbon removal technology which works by producing magnesium hydroxide (Mg(OH)₂) from MgSiO₃ rocks through electrolysis technology and adding Mg(OH)₂ to seawater to speeds up the ocean’s natural carbon sequestration process and lowers ocean acidity.
+Planetary Technologies (Planetary), a Canadian company founded in 2019, focuses on ocean-based carbon removal technology which works by producing magnesium hydroxide (Mg(OH)₂) from MgSiO₃ rocks through electrolysis technology and adding Mg(OH)₂ to seawater to speeds up the ocean's natural carbon sequestration process and lowers ocean acidity.
 This process converts the dissolved carbon dioxide (CO₂) into a mineral salt, which will remain in that state for 100,000 years.
 Planetary aims to remove 1 billion tons of CO₂ from the atmosphere by 2045.

 Challenges: Ocean-based carbon removal